magento/devdocs/guides/v2.1/extension-dev-guide/attributes.md

 There are two types of attributes you can use to extend Magento functionality:

 * Custom and Entity-Attribute-Value (EAV) attributes—Custom attributes are those added on behalf of a merchant.
 For example, a merchant might need to add attributes to describe products, such as shape or volume.
-A merchant can add these attributes on the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}admin{% endglossarytooltip %} panel.
+A merchant can add these attributes in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} panel.
 See the [merchant documentation](http://docs.magento.com/m2/ce/user_guide/stores/attributes.html) for information about managing custom attributes.

 	Custom attributes are a subset of EAV attributes.
 Objects that use EAV attributes typically store values in several MySQL tables.
 The `Customer` and `Catalog` modules are the primary models that use EAV attributes.
 Other modules, such as `ConfigurableProduct`, `GiftMessage`, and `Tax`, use the EAV functionality for `Catalog`.

-* {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} attributes.
+* {% glossarytooltip 45013f4a-21a9-4010-8166-e3bd52d56df3 %}Extension attributes{% endglossarytooltip %}.
 Extension attributes are new in Magento 2.
 They are used to extend functionality and often use more {% glossarytooltip fd9ae55f-ccf5-480b-a7f3-bd2c80f0b2a4 %}complex data{% endglossarytooltip %} types than custom attributes.
 These attributes do not appear in the Magento Admin.

 ## EAV and custom attributes {#custom}